 With a BSc (Honours) in Psychology and a MSc in Clinical Forensic Psychology, Abril is no stranger to the potential of thorough, collaborative and evidence-based research to affect change.
 Having worked for over ten years in research and evaluation roles across four continents, Abril is driven by work that addresses structural barriers and social inequities faced by different sectors and communities.
 She is passionate about collaborating with those who have lived experience, and co-designing solutions to meet specific needs and contexts.

-Our Membership and Events Officer
+Our Membership and Events Team

 Pina Cannata